CTA

 Ansible has the following features:

-- Agentless: Unlike Puppet or Chef, there is no software or agent managing the nodes
+• Agentless: Unlike Puppet or Chef, there is no software or agent managing the nodes.

-- SSH: Passwordless network authentication makes it more secure and easy to set up
+• SSH: Passwordless network authentication makes it more secure and easy to set up.

-- Push architecture: The core concept is to push multiple small codes to configure and run the action on client nodes
+• Push Architecture: The core concept is to push multiple small codes to configure and run the action on client nodes.

-- Set up: This is very easy to set up with a very low learning curve.
-It is open-source; so, anyone can access it.
+• Set Up: This is very easy to set up, with a very low learning curve.
+It is open-source, so anyone can access it.

-- Manage inventory: Machines’ addresses are stored in a simple text format and we can add different sources of truth to pull the list using plug-ins such as OpenStack, Rackspace, etc.
+• Manage Inventory: Machines’ addresses are stored in a simple text format, and we can add different sources of truth to pull the list using plug-ins such as OpenStack, Rackspace, etc.

 4. What are the advantages of Ansible?

-Ansible has many strengths which include:
+Ansible has many strengths, which include the following:

-- It requires minimal resources; so, there is low overhead.
+• It requires minimal resources, so there is low overhead.

 Command: ansible-galaxy init azavea.
 Packer